Library Services and COVID-19

 - Contactless payments only.
 We will not be able to accept cash payments for fines or print credit top ups.

 - The SCONUL Access scheme is currently suspended.
-Access is restricted to current students and staff only.
+Access is restricted to current students, staff and alumni only.

 Please do not visit our libraries if you or anyone in your household has any symptoms of Coronavirus.